-Rate and base: 36% of wholesale price (distributor's cost price for the products); 30φ per ounce for moist snuff.
+- 1. Tax: 36% of wholesale price (distributor's cost price for the products); 30¢ per ounce for moist snuff. - 2.
+License fee: \$75 annually per retail location.

 History: The tax was enacted in 1993.
 In January 1995 a trial court held that it violated the U.S. Constitution's Commerce Clause because the law defined the distributor's cost price for these products in such a way that an Illinois manufacturer might have a lower cost price (and thus a lower tax base) than a distributor of the products from out of state.
 In 1995 that tax was repealed and replaced with a new tax avoiding the defects in the 1993 law.
 The rate was reduced from 20% to 18% of the wholesale price of these tobacco products.